johnkerl/miller/go/README.md

   * `src/github.com/goccmack`
     * GOCC lexer/parser code-generator from [github.com/goccmack/gocc](https://github.com/goccmack/gocc):
     * This package defines the grammar for Miller's domain-specific language (DSL) for the Miller `put` and `filter` verbs.
 And, GOCC is a joy to use. :)

-I didn't put GOCC into `src/localdeps` since `go get github.com/goccmack/gocc` uses this directory path, and is nice enough to also create `bin/gocc` for me -- so I thought I would just let it continue to do that. :)
+    * I didn't put GOCC into `src/localdeps` since `go get github.com/goccmack/gocc` uses this directory path, and is nice enough to also create `bin/gocc` for me -- so I thought I would just let it continue to do that. :)
+* I kept these locally so I could source-control them with Miller and guarantee their stability.
+They are used on the terms of the open-source licenses within their respective directories.

 ### Miller per se